-5 Benefits of the Internet of Things (IoT) for SMBs
+5 Benefits of the Internet of Things (IoT) for Businesses

-The benefits of the Internet of Things (IoT) have changed how small and midsize businesses use devices in the workplace.
-In today’s digital landscape, devices, machines, and objects of all sizes can automatically transfer data through a network, effectively “talking” with each other in real time.
+The Internet of Things (IoT) has changed how businesses use devices in the workplace.
+Machines and appliances of all sizes and functions can automatically transfer data through a network, “talking” to one another in real time, automating tasks, and streamlining processes.

 The Internet of Things represents a type of industrial revolution for small businesses, with 83% of organizations having improved their efficiency by implementing IoT technology.

-For SMBs, this surge of technology provides not only opportunities to expand their digital capabilities, but also a chance to use IoT technology to better their operations and become more productive, more protected, and more profitable.
+This surge of technology provides not only opportunities to expand digital capabilities, but also a chance to use IoT technology to improve operations and become more productive, more protected, and more profitable.

 What Does IoT Mean?

-IoT, or Internet of things, is an interconnected network of computing and digital devices.
+IoT, or the Internet of Things, is an interconnected network of computing and digital devices.
 These devices can operate any number of functions, from sensors in thermostats and factory machines to printers, TVs, our mobile phones, and even refrigerators.

 From Amazon’s Echo Dot to specialized apps for logistics, the applications of IoT in both business and personal settings are varied.